Updated July 10, 2023

 Ways to Revive a Zombie Company

-Many zombie companies are profitable, but their profits are being used to prop up other parts of the business that are losing money.
-It can be a vicious cycle difficult to break out of, but it is possible.
+Many zombie companies are profitable, but their profits are used to prop up other parts of the business that are losing money.
+It can be a vicious cycle that is difficult to break out of, but it is possible.
 Here are a few ways to revive a zombie company:

 - Find new sources of revenue